 New walkers are always welcome to come along and join us.
 Just bring boots, suitable clothes and a packed lunch.
 A change of clothes and particularly footwear for after the walk is also strongly advised.
 You are advised that hill-walking carries risks and that every walker is responsible for their own safety.
 The leader’s responsibility is simply to lead the walk (see important note for new walkers below).
 We hope that you enjoy the experience and will come again.
-On the third walk, we would ask you to become a member of the club by paying the €10 annual membership fee.
+On the third walk, we would ask you to become a member of the club by paying the €10 which is the annual membership fee.

 Other Sunday activities

 Occasionally on a Sunday, an additional walk taking in a challenging gully will be organised.
 This will require helmet and harness (which it may be possible to borrow) and may involve rope-work.

-There will be no regular Sunday walks from Cashel after 17 July or during the month of August.
-Instead, walks may be organised to different parts of the country (e.g., Kerry, Wicklow, Galway etc).
+There will be no regular scheduled Sunday walks from Cashel after 17 July or during the month of August.
+Instead, walks may be organised at different times or to different parts of the country (e.g., Kerry, Wicklow, Galway etc).
 If any club member would like to organise or lead any such walk, or has an idea for such a walk, please let us know.

 Previous Sunday Walks